fkhan613/Word-Scamble/README.md

 - scramble the middle letters of a word in a sentence.
 - output the scrambled text
 # How to use Word Scramble
-1. Clone the repository and run the code in the terminal.
+1. Fork the repository and run the code in the terminal.